11 Ways for Small Businesses To Use AI in 2026

 A few examples of AI cybersecurity include:

-• Security monitoring.
-Cybersecurity threats continue to evolve and AI-powered security monitoring solutions use data analytics to continually learn about and adapt to evolving threats and environments.
+- Security monitoring.
+Cybersecurity threats are constantly evolving and AI-powered security monitoring solutions use data analytics to continually learn about and adapt to evolving threats and environments.
 Using this data, detection models can be adjusted over time, helping to enhance security capabilities and more proactively detect and prevent threats.

-• Bot prevention.
+- Bot prevention.
 Bots pose many threats to businesses, including delivering spam emails, sending a high volume of illegitimate traffic to websites, and initiating account takeovers using stolen credentials.
-AI-powered machine learning algorithms can be used to automatically scan incoming email for red flags such as malicious IP addresses and links, suspicious keywords, and large attachments and filter email to spam folders.
+AI-powered machine learning algorithms can be used to automatically scan incoming email for red flags such as malicious IP addresses and links, suspicious keywords, and large attachments, then filter this email to spam folders.
 Similar capabilities can also be used to differentiate between authentic website traffic, good bots (such as search engine crawlers), and bad bots.

-Threat detection and response.
-AI can analyze large amounts of data to identify patterns in user behavior and automatically flag anomalies that may indicate a fraud or another cyber threat.
+- Threat detection and response.
+AI can analyze large amounts of data to identify patterns in user behavior and automatically flag anomalies that may indicate a fraud or another cyberthreat.
 This can help cybersecurity teams detect threats in real time.
-AI-enabled tools and platforms like Vectra AI, Cyware, and Darktrace can also automate tasks related to threat detection, incident response, and remediation, helping to address threats before they cause significant damage.
+AI-enabled tools and platforms like Cyware, Cynet, and Huntress can also automate tasks related to threat detection, incident response, and remediation, helping to address threats before they cause significant damage.

 While AI can drive efficiencies and improvements from a cybersecurity perspective, AI tools have the potential to pose security and privacy risks.
 Security teams should thoroughly vet any AI solutions or engage an outside information security professional to do so before selecting tools.
 Implementing company-wide policies to ensure AI tools are used securely can also be helpful.